6 Interesting Facts About Teletherapy And Online Therapy

 Teletherapy will likely continue to grow in popularity as it becomes increasingly recognized as a viable alternative to traditional care.
 Just as with in-person treatment, virtual therapy has both advantages to offer and opportunities for development.
 Below are six interesting facts about populations best served via teletherapy and insights into the future of this practice, all based on recent research.

-1. Teletherapy may still struggle to reach those in poverty
+1. Teletherapy may still struggle to reach those in poverty compared to in-person therapy

 One of the greatest hopes of teletherapy proponents has always been that it will allow many more people than are able to seek in-person treatment to receive mental health care.
 That’s why there’s commonly a focus on teletherapy’s reduction of geographic barriers.
 For example, a teletherapist located in a well-served area could see clients from rural or underserved areas without any travel required.
-While this is true, other barriers can still disrupt this benefit of teletherapy.
+While this is true, other barriers can still disrupt the benefit of teletherapy.

 One of the main barriers to receiving therapy, both remotely and in person, is still cost.
 While teletherapy is sometimes cheaper than in-person therapy, any type of paid treatment remains out of reach for many living in poverty.
 Some insurers have shifted policies to allow for more straightforward billing for telehealth, but many people still find it challenging to pay for sessions.
-Medicaid services have expanded to fill some of the gaps, and the Centers for Disease Control and Prevention (CDC) reports that the United State’s uninsured population dropped considerably during the pandemic.
+Medicaid services have expanded to fill some of the gaps, and the Centers for Disease Control and Prevention (CDC) reports that the United States' uninsured population dropped considerably during the pandemic.
 However, as of 2022, over 12% of adults in the United States had no health insurance, and paying out-of-pocket costs is not always feasible for everyone.

 2. Older adults are some of the biggest users of telemedicine, but not teletherapy